institut-de-genomique/NCLIM-20102618B/README.md

 The folder "R codes" contains all .R files and .sh files to launch the analyses

-The folder "Data" contains all necessary data except fisheries data available at https://data.imas.utas.edu.au/attachments/ff1274e1-c0ab-411b-a8a2-5a12eb27f2c0/CatchInd_2010_2014.csv
+The folder "Data" contains all necessary data except fisheries data available at https://data.imas.utas.edu.au/attachments/ff1274e1-c0ab-411b-a8a2-5a12eb27f2c0/CatchInd_2010_2014.csv and EEZ data available at https://www.marineregions.org/downloads.php